markastewart/CTFuzzySearch-Demo/README.md

 This repository contains the demo framework and an example project.

-The demo version adds the word 'DEMO' after the first 2 matches but otherwise performs as the full version.
+The demo version mofifies the first match (adds the word DEMO and removes context data) and is limited to a maximum serach distance of 2 but otherwise it performs as the full version.

-You can
-* download the CTFuzzySearch.framework (demo version)
-* drag it into your XCode project to the Frameworks group
-* include the header file CTFuzzySearch/CTFuzzySearch.h

 Code Sample
 -----------
-This minimalistic code sample should get you started within a few minutes:
+This minimalistic code sample should get you started within a few minutes.
+For a bigger demo look into the Examples folder.
 ```Objective-C
 CTFuzzyIndex *index = [CTFuzzyIndex new];